 ESLint then asks you how to choose a way to define a code style for your project.
 It offers you three possibilities: using a popular style guide, answering questions about your style preferences, or inspecting your .js files.
 Choose the first option.
-Then you’ll be asked to choose between three styles: AirBNB, Standard, and Google.
+Then you’ll be asked to choose between three styles: AirBNB, Standard, Google, and XO.
 For this tutorial, let’s pick Google.

 ESLint will then ask which format you prefer for your configuration.
 Pick YAML.
 Finally, when asked if you wish to download the selected code style using npm, answer “yes.”

 Using ESLint to Check a File

 After the download is complete, you’ll be ready to use ESLint to check a file.
 But for that, you need a file to check.
 If you happen to have a .js file hanging around somewhere, copy it into your project directory.
 Alternatively, you can clone this repository, containing a single file, and use it for your testing.